 Location: Underway to Panama

-Despite being cold, wet and sleep deprived, watch is one of my favourite experiences on Seamester so far.
+Despite being cold, wet, and sleep-deprived, watch is one of my favorite experiences on Seamester so far.
 Nothing beats those 2 a.m. deep chats up at bow watch or jamming to Taylor Swift at the helm.
 From pots flying in the galley, getting swamped by waves at bow watch and deck showers, being on passage definitely takes some getting used to.
-However, at day five we are all starting to get the hang of everything.
+However, on day five, we are all starting to get the hang of everything.
 I still can’t really believe that we are in the middle of the open ocean.
-I step out on deck and all I see are mountains of rolling blue waves.
+I step out on deck, and all I see are mountains of rolling blue waves.
 The constant rocking feels like the best roller coaster ever.

 2. Sam and Mac chilling at midships